codinganatomy/ShopMVC/README.md

 # ShopMVC

 ## Overview
 ShopMVC is a MVC web application designed to explain the MVC pattern of ASP.NET core.
-This project leverages the power of .NET 9 to deliver a modern, responsive, and efficient application.
+This project leverages the power of .NET 9 to deliver a modern, responsive, and efficient e-commerce platform.

 ## Features
 - **User Authentication**: Secure login and registration system.